MHSPD School Social Worker Career Pathway

 The goal of this grant program is to create a workforce pipeline that will bring

-diverse and credentialed school social work professionals to provide integrated support and family and community engagement at high need schools.
+credentialed school social work professionals to provide integrated support and family and community engagement at high-needs schools.

 Financial Support through the MHSPD Grant